 MKTG425 Integrated Marketing Communications (3 semester hours)

 This course provides a sound understanding of an integrated approach towards marketing communications mix.
 The course assesses the impact of globalization of markets on marketing communications and provides an understanding of the cultural, legal and lifestyle of various cultures.
 This is an advanced writing course providing practice in producing marketing content for print, broadcast, online and public relations media.
 Commonalities and differences among writing formats, mechanics, and approaches of each medium are addressed.

 MKTG495 Senior Seminar in Marketing (3 semester hours)

 This course is a capstone course designed to allow the student to review, analyze and integrate the work the student has completed toward a degree in Marketing.
 The student will complete an approved academic project or paper that demonstrates mastery of marketing principles, concepts, and study.
 This is a capstone course to be taken after all other Management courses have been satisfactorily completed.
 Prerequisite: Completion of a minimum of 106 hours towards your program.
 NOTE: THIS COURSE WILL REQUIRE USE OF ADOBE CREATIVE CLOUD SOFTWARE ON YOUR COMPUTER OR OTHER DEVICE TO COMPLETE ASSIGNMENT DELIVERABLES THROUGHOUT THE COURSE.

 MKTG499 Independent Study: Marketing (3 semester hours)

 This course is an opportunity for Marketing students to pursue an independent research project or examine a specific area of Marketing under the mentorship of a single professor.
 Participation is at the discretion of the faculty member.
 The student will produce a major research paper.
 There will be no examination.
 Students will submit a proposal prior to the start of the project.
-To be eligible for an independent study, students must be enrolled in a bachelors degree program, must have completed 24 hours at APUS toward their current degree program, and should have already contacted a professor and gained approval for the independent study topic.
-Once these conditions are met the student should contact his/her academic advisor.
+To be eligible for an independent study, students must be enrolled in a bachelor's degree program, must have completed 24 hours at APUS toward their current degree program, and should have already contacted a professor and gained approval for the independent study topic.
+Once these conditions are met the student should contact their academic advisor.
 Once the course is open the student must complete an official online registration for the course.